berat-552/LibraryManagementAPI/README.md

 ```sh
 dotnet test
 ```
-Alternatively, use the test button in Visual Studio 2022 to run all tests
+Alternatively, use the test button in Visual Studio 2022 to run all tests.

 ## Models